divee789/alpha_store_apis/README.md

 **TODOS**

-- Implement better error handling in the app

-- Use Cloudinary for image and file handling

 - Create APIs for admin level functionalities

-- Set up Cross Origin to protect the app from unauthorized domains.
+- Protect the app from unauthorized domains.

-- Implement 3rd Party payment processors -- This could possibly be carried out on the client-side though.

 - Deployment to DigitalOcean